 Bottom Line

 People want to support causes they care about - but only if you make it easy.
 Whether you're setting up a built-in payment form, embedding a third-party donation tool, or linking to an outside platform, the key is clarity.
 Clear form.
 Clear message.
 Clear purpose.
 Once that's dialed in, your site becomes more than a portfolio or storefront - it becomes a place people believe in and are willing to support.
+For churches and faith-based organizations specifically, our guide to the best Squarespace church website templates covers layouts built for online giving and community connection.

 Frequently Asked Questions